 There are no prerequisites for this course.
 The noncredit course is designed for those who wish to study a specialized topic in mass communications.

-Those wishing to take this noncredit course (as pass/fail) for $195 register online through the VCU Office of Continuing and Professional Education (VCU OCPE).
+Those wishing to take this noncredit course (as pass/fail) for $195 register online through VCU Continuing and Professional Education.
 Noncredit students are not required to take an assessment upon course completion.

 Discounts are available for VCU students, alumni, VCU and VCU Health employees, active-duty military, reservists, Guard members, veterans, and military spouses.
 Coupon code must be used/applied at the time of enrollment, cannot be combined with other discounts/coupons or waivers, and will not be retroactively applied.